weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 The behavior for the `Equal` operator on multi-word textual properties in `where` filters depends on the `tokenization` of the property.

-Refer to [this section](../../config-refs/schema.md#property-tokenization) on the difference between the two types.
+See the [Schema property tokenization section](../../config-refs/schema.md#property-tokenization) for the difference between the available tokenization types.

 ### Stopwords in `text`/`string` filter values